CodeDreamer666/Writing-Space/README.md

 # Writely

-Writely is a calm, private writing workspace for drafting, formatting, refining, and exporting documents.
+Writely is a calm writing workspace for drafting, formatting, refining, and exporting documents.
 It combines automatic saving and browser recovery with optional AI assistance that works only on text the writer selects.

-Writely is currently a desktop beta.
-The application is available at viewport widths of 1024px and above; narrower screens show a desktop-only notice instead of a mobile interface.
+Writely 2.0 has an English interface and officially guarantees writing and export support for English.
+Other languages can be entered, but are not part of the current support guarantee.

 ## Current functionality

-### Authentication
+### Authentication and account

 - Google sign-in through Better Auth
-- Direct return to the writing workspace after authentication
-- Account-aware landing navigation: **Sign in** when signed out and **Open app** when authenticated
+- Auth-aware entry points that open the workspace for signed-in users and start Google sign-in for signed-out users
 - Sign out from Settings & Help
-- The Account section is hidden when no authenticated session exists
+- Permanent account deletion with an explicit confirmation step
+- Account deletion removes the account, its documents, related server data, and browser recovery copies on the current device

 ### Documents

-- Create documents from the drafts page or with a keyboard shortcut
+- Create a blank document from the workspace
+- View recent documents with relative update times
-- Open and switch between recent documents
+- Open documents through direct URLs
 - Edit document titles
-- Use direct document URLs, browser navigation, and refresh safely
-- Delete documents through a confirmation step
+- Delete documents through a confirmation dialog
 - Friendly unavailable state for missing, deleted, or inaccessible documents
 - Maximum of 20 active documents per account
 - Maximum of 50,000 text characters per document
 - Maximum title length of 200 characters

+All document reads, updates, deletions, and exports are restricted to the authenticated owner.

 ### Editor

 - Paragraphs
 - Heading 2
-- Bold
+- Bold and italic text
-- Italic
 - Bullet lists
 - Blockquotes
-- Floating selection toolbar
+- Floating formatting toolbar for selected text
-- Word count, character count, and estimated reading time
+- Word count, character count, and estimated reading time at approximately 240 words per minute
-- Writing modes: Clear, Natural, Persuasive, Reflective, Story, Professional, and Argumentative
+- Writing modes: Clear, Natural, Persuasive, Reflective, Story, and Argumentative
-- Tested writing support for English, Chinese, Malay, and Tamil
-- Normal punctuation, numbers, and useful symbols are supported
+- Normal punctuation, numbers, and useful symbols
-- Emoji and decorative pictographs are blocked with a visible validation message
+- Visible validation when emoji or decorative pictographs are entered

+### Writing appearance

+Editor-only appearance preferences are stored in the browser and include:

+- Source Serif 4, Inter, or Atkinson Hyperlegible
+- 16px, 18px, 20px, or 22px text
+- Compact, comfortable, or spacious line spacing
+- Narrow, standard, or wide editor width
+- Light, Dark, and System themes

+These preferences change the writing experience without changing exported document formatting.

 ### Autosave and recovery

-- Automatic saving while writing
+- Automatic saving after changes
-- Visible unsaved, saving, saved, failed, recovery, and conflict states outside Focus Mode
+- Visible unsaved, saving, saved, failed, recovery, and conflict states
-- Temporary browser recovery copy for recent unsaved writing
+- A temporary browser recovery copy for recent unsaved writing
-- Explicit restore-or-discard decisions when a recovery copy is found
+- Explicit restore-or-discard choices when a recovery copy differs from the saved document
-- Version-conflict handling for documents edited in multiple tabs
+- Version-conflict protection for documents edited in multiple tabs
 - A stale tab cannot silently overwrite a newer saved version

-Focus Mode intentionally hides save-status text.
-Autosave continues working while Focus Mode is active.

-### Focus Mode

-- Enter or exit with the Focus/Exit focus button
-- Toggle with `Ctrl/Cmd + Alt + F`
-- Keeps the title, editor, formatting toolbar, and writing behavior available
-- Hides non-essential navigation and utility UI

-`Esc` does not exit Focus Mode.
-It closes active menus, dialogs, the export panel, the AI panel, and the floating selection toolbar where applicable.
+Browser recovery copies expire after 30 days.
+The database remains the authoritative saved copy.

 ### Writely AI

-AI is optional and can be disabled globally with `AI_ENABLED="false"`.
+AI is optional and can be disabled globally with `AI_ENABLED="false"` without disabling writing or saving.

 Available rewrite actions: